 Your feet have an important function in your body.
 Not only do they take you where you want to go, but they are also at the base of your skeleton and bear all your weight.

 Taking care of your feet and properly distributing your weight is incredibly important for the rest of your body to be correctly aligned.
 If you have issues with your feet, you will feel the effects spread to the rest of your body.

 Foot supination happens for different reasons.
 It causes most of your weight to transfer to the outer edge of your foot, which can create structural problems and pain.

 Foot supination happens when you don’t use the proper muscles to walk correctly.
 People who develop this issue struggle with pushing or activating the right muscles in their feet as they walk.

 It could be due to a number of factors, but usually, it’s caused by a muscle imbalance in the feet.
 If some muscles are weaker and some are tighter, you could be putting more weight on some parts of your feet than others.
 Supinated feet can also cause pain in the pelvis and lower part of the spine (lumbar spine).

-The plantar fascia is a muscle that runs through the foot and attaches to the heel.
+The plantar fascia is a band of tissue that runs through the foot and attaches to the heel.
 People who have high arches and inflexible feet are likely to have a tight plantar fascia.
 These people are very likely to have or develop supinated feet.